DataKind-DC/earth-challenge-2020-plastics/README.md

 For datasets 1-3, the specific column names indicating the type of item picked up (e.g., plastic soda bottle) have been mapped to Marine Debris Categories: `Plastic`, `Fishing Gear`, `Metal`, `Rubber`, `Glass`, `Cloth`, `Processed Lumber`, and `Other`.
 This mapping can be found in CSV format (`category_map.csv`) as well as dictionary format (`column_to_category_dict.json`).

+**MDMAP Accumulation Data**
-At the DataDive, we analyzed and cleaned the MDMAP accumulation report data.
-We added a `unique_id` column to make it easier to link later analyses to the initial data upload to ArcGIS.
+DATA CLEANING: Added a `unique_id` column to make it easier to link later analyses to the initial data upload to ArcGIS.
 For a plastics per square meter visualization, we computed the total area (in sq. meters) of each beach using the `length` and `width` info and removed the 7 observations with area = 0.
-The processing code is located at `mdmap_accumulation_totalarea.ipynb` and the resulting file is saved at `data_processed/mdmap_accumulation_totalarea_zerosremoved.csv`.
+The processing code is located at `mdmap_accumulation_totalarea.ipynb` and the resulting file is saved at `data_processed/mdmap_accumulation_totalarea_zerosremoved.csv`

-Then, we computed the total items collected per Marine Debris Category, as well as the total items per category per square meter.
+CATEGORY COUNTS: We computed the total items collected per Marine Debris Category, as well as the total items per category per square meter.
 The processing code is located at `mdmap_totals_by_category.ipynb` and the data is saved at `data_processed/mdmap_totals_by_category.csv`.

+**TIDES Data**
-We also cleaned the TIDES data by splitting the GPS coordinates into separate columns for Latitude and Longitude.
+DATA CLEANING: Split the GPS coordinates into separate columns for Latitude and Longitude.
 In addition, a new column was added to express beach length in terms of meters rather than miles (to harmonize with MDMAP and Marine LitterWatch).
 This latest data is saved at `data_processed/TIDES_detailed_summary_earth_cleaned.csv`.

+CATEGORY COUNTS: We computed the total items collected per Marine Debris Category, as well as the total items per category per square meter.
+The processing code is located at `TIDES_totals_by_category.ipynb` and the data is saved at `data_processed/TIDES_earth_totals_by_category.csv`.

+**Marine LitterWatch Data**
-Finally, the Marine LitterWatch data columns were summed by Marine Debris Category and this result is saved at `data_processed/MarineLitterWatch_data_sum_by_category.csv`, but there are some strange columns in this post-processed file, and it is encouraged to replicate this work before using it in ArcGIS.
-The work that was done so far is located in `mdmap_totals_by_category.ipynb`.
+CATEGORY COUNTS: The Marine LitterWatch data columns were summed by Marine Debris Category and this result is saved at `data_processed/MarineLitterWatch_totals_by_category.csv`.
 It would be good to check the results by using a pipeline similar to what was done in `mdmap_totals_by_category.ipynb`.

-We uploaded the outputs of the MDMAP dataset and the raw Marine LitterWatch data to ArcGIS and visualized them together on one map.
-The TIDES dataset was too large to upload into ArcGIS using their browser interface; we need to find another channel to get that data in.